MKLab-ITI/yamlres/README.md

 This project extends the *yaml* prototype with web-based resource fields and creates a declarative algorithm interface.
 This can help share algorithms based on existing *Python* libraries via a continuous deployment pipeline where you only update web resources.
-Thus, algorithm declarations are are separated from the update cycles of building components.
+Thus, algorithm declarations are separated from the update cycles of building components.

 **Development:** Emmanouil (Manios) Krasanakis<br>